ali-aljufairi/BIBF-AI/common_md/Data Engineering.md

 ### Glue ETL

-- Transforms your data , cleans it, normalizes it, and prepares it for loading into data warehous
+- Transforms your data , cleans it, normalizes it, and prepares it for loading into data warehouse
   - Fully managed, cost-effective, serverless, and easy to use
   - Generate ETL code in Python or Scala , you can modify the code